minor/old-website/README.md

 It has a blog and also comes with a functional dark mode with no annoying screen flashes :)

 I'm glad I made the change from HTML/CSS -> Flask -> React Framework with Next.js - it's really allowed me to understand web design a bit better.
+It ALSO has a spotify API loaded (though I didn't do anything with it) at [https://old-website-ten.vercel.app/api/spotify](https://old-website-ten.vercel.app/api/spotify).
+I had it set up for now-playing but there's so much you can do with the Spotify API.
+Make sure to add the environmental variables, both locally (if you're running it locally) and in production through whatever service you use.

 Here's a live link to the website: [https://old-website-ten.vercel.app/](https://old-website-ten.vercel.app/)